Detecting the ‘Bang’ from the Big Bang

 Alan Guth is the Victor F. Weisskopf Professor of Physics at the Massachusetts Institute of Technology in Boston, Massachusetts.

 Lawrence Krauss is director and foundation professor at The ASU Origins Project at Arizona State University in Tempe, Arizona.
-He is the author of Quantum Man: Richard Feynman’s Life in Science (W.W.
-Norton and Company, 2011).
+His latest book is The Greatest Story Ever Told–So Far.
+Why Are We Here?
+(Atria Books, 2017).

 John Kovac is an associate professor in astronomy and physics at Harvard University in Boston, Massachusetts.